coreinfrastructure/best-practices-badge/background.md

 2. Level 1: Products (source and binary) must be signed, the public key must be publicly posted (so it can be verified over time) and have an MD5 posted.
 This provides a simple way to check the product signature (keep signature from a while back - that way, if the website is broken, others can tell there&#8217;s a change).

-3. Trusted repository configured so that only trusted developers can change code, and passwords not sent in clear (at least, must be setup so don&#8217;t need to & developers know not to do so).
+3. The trusted repository must be configured so that only trusted developers can change code and passwords (if sent) cannot be sent in the clear.

-4. Upper level: require CM system so can see what each developer changed and when.
-CVS and subversion are fine. (see CC ACM).
+4. Upper level: require the CM system to record who performed each change, what the change was, and when the change was made.
+Git and subversion are fine. (see CC ACM).

-5. Installation procedures discuss how to install securely & security issues (like CC ADO\_IGS.1, AGD\_ADM.1, AGD\_USR.1)
+5. Installation procedures must discuss how to install the software securely and security issues when using the software (like CC ADO\_IGS.1, AGD\_ADM.1, AGD\_USR.1)

-6. Upper levels: Start to connect with the CC. e.g., creating an ST to at least document the threats and security requirements.
+6. Upper levels: Start to connect with the CC.

 The &#8220;good practices&#8221; list probably needs to be divided further.
 Where possible, it might be possible to base the grouping on the CC:
 Configuration Management, Delivery and Operation, Development, Guidance Documents, Life cycle support, Tests, Vulnerability Assessment.
-Here&#8217;s an alternative grouping, based on the TSDM: Configuration management (CM), identification & authentication (I&A), auditing, access control, development environment administration, trusted distribution, documentation (document what the product should and should not do - see the CC for more details about this), personnel (are they all identified?
+Here&#8217;s an alternative grouping, based on the Trusted Software Development Methodology (TSDM):
+Configuration management (CM),
+identification and authentication (I&A), auditing, access control, development environment administration, trusted distribution, documentation (document what the product should and should not do - see the CC for more details about this), and personnel.
-At higher levels, citizenship issues?).

 ### Talk Openly Develop Openly (TODO)

 Talk Openly Develop Openly (TODO) is "an open group of companies who want to collaborate on practices, tools, and other ways to run successful and effective open source projects and programs."
-Their "about" page states that " We will be sharing experiences, developing best practices, and working on common tooling."
+Their "about" page states that "We will be sharing experiences, developing best practices, and working on common tooling."
 At this time they have not publicly released a best practices list.

 More information: <http://todogroup.org>